Mehvix/notes/hugo/content/docs/cogsci-c100/mem-process.md

 {{< columns >}}<!-- mathjax fix -->
-- Medical applications of primacy-recency effect
+- Medical applications of serial position effect
 	- Our memories of how painful an experience was tends to depend on the peak intensity and how much pain was felt at the end
         * Participants in experiment were asked to immerse one hand in painfully cold ice water for 60 secs, then other hand in same ice water for 60 secs followed by a slightly less painful 30 secs more (Finn, 2011)
             - When asked which trial they would prefer to repeat, most participants preferred the longer trial, with more net pain -- but less pain at the end
 	- Strategy of tapering off pain (though this means increasing net pain experienced) has been implemented in painful medical procedures like colonoscopies
 <---><!-- mathjax fix -->
-- Primacy-recency can color our memory of pleasures too
+- Serial position can color our memory of pleasures too
 	- In one experiment, participants, on receiving a fifth and last piece of chocolate, were told it was their "next" one
 	- Others were told it was their "last" piece
 	- The latter liked the chocolate better and also rated the whole experiment as being more enjoyable (O’Brien & Elsworth, 2012)